JoelFaldin/JoelFaldin/README.md

 (I used to have a good hand at hiragana, but katakana kept being a bit hard for me.
 And I learned some kanjis here and there.)

 I ocasionally watch anime, mangas and read light novels.

+I have created many small web projects to try out frameworks and tools.
+Lately, I have been diving into systems programming with C and Rust.
+It's fun!

 ----